 I watched Tim adjust the camera lens and take a photo of the lighthouse.

-“He drinks in the Whistle if you want to see him,” Elvis had returned with the coffees, “I try to avoid it because Davison’s gang drink there.”
+“He drinks in The Whistle if you want to see him,” said Elvis, “I try to avoid it because Davison’s gang drink there.”

 “I might pop in to see him, I’m sure there must be something I can do for him.”